bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 ### Database Testing:

-Not applicable.
+Verified that test data was writing to the mongoDB database.
+Verified the abillity to retrieve data from the same database.

 ### Ease of Learning:

-The app is quite minimal.
 Everything the user needs in terms of information is clearly displayed.
-Clickable links are made obvious when appropriate.
+Clickable links are made obvious when appropriate, and large icons are used for clarity.

 ### Navigation:

 The site is relatively easy to navigate.
-The user cannot progress throughout the game without entering a username.
+The user cannot progress throughout the site without entering a username.
-The sites scoreboard can be accessed via the link provided.

 ### Compatibility: